xdas-dev/xdas/docs/user-guide/pipeline/picking.md

 fig.tight_layout()
 ```

-Unity at the left, a half at 5 Hz — half of the 10 Hz input Nyquist — and
+Unity at the left, a half at 5 Hz — half of the 10 Hz input Nyquist — nothing
-nothing left by 10 Hz.
-On 20 Hz records that taper sits squarely on the band
-where P and S energy lives, and the consequence is easy to understate if you
+by 10 Hz.
+On 20 Hz records that taper sits squarely where P and S energy lives.
-only look at the waveforms.
-Over the eighteen stations, twenty minutes each:
+Over the eighteen stations, twenty minutes each, the resampled **waveforms**

-- the resampled **waveforms** barely differ: a median relative RMS of 1.3 %
+barely differ (a median relative RMS of 1.3 %), but the **characteristic
-  (0.1 % to 6.0 % across the stations);
-- the **characteristic function** the model computes from them differs
+function** the model computes from them differs enormously (a median maximum
-  enormously: a median maximum difference of 0.49, on a scale that runs from
-  0 to 1;
-- and so the **picks** differ: 44 from *xdas* against 21 from SeisBench, with
+difference of 0.49, on a 0-to-1 scale), and so do the **picks**: 44 from *xdas*
-  only 15 in common;
+against 21 from SeisBench, only 15 in common.
+Fed the *same* resampled data,
-- fed the *same* resampled data, both sides produce 21 picks, every one of them
+both sides produce the same 21 picks.
-  on the same sample.

 A one-percent difference in the waveform becomes a doubling of the detections,
 because the percent that goes missing is the part the network was looking at.